 I would recommend to try and do your meditation at the same or similar time each day so that it becomes a habit.
 This way your meditation practice starts to cut pathways of habituation, positive pathways into your nervous system.
 The best time for meditation is in the hour or so leading up to the sunrise.
 That is when the energetics of the planet are most conducive to profound meditative experiences.
 Just before the sun wakes up we get this moment of life at its most calm and most tranquil and the mind can tap into that through meditation and certainly through mantra meditation.

 Another thing to try is that when we are chanting out loud as a vocal mantra, try chanting all of the syllables of the mantra, and see the vibration mantra, or imagine that mantra, feel it moving from the base of the spine all the way to the top of your head.
 You can also inhale the arms up to the throat and then exhale through the top of the head, and with the exhale through the top of the head.

 Lastly, I recommend using a Hindu rosary or Buddhist prayer beads to keep track of your mantra chanting.
-There are many resources to understand for chanting, so I will not discuss this here.
+There are many resources to understand how to use meditation beads for chanting, so I will not discuss this here.